K\"ahler packings and Seshadri constants on projective complex surfaces: Abstract

 \section{Abstract}

 In analogy to the relation between symplectic packings and symplectic blow ups we show that multiple point Seshadri constants on projective complex surfaces can be calculated as the supremum of radii of multiple K\"ahler ball embeddings.
+We exemplify this connection on toric surfaces, also discussing how toric moment maps reflect the packing.